Peacock Theater: 2025 NHL entry draft

-The venue is set to host the 2025 NHL entry draft on June 27 and 28 for the National Hockey League.
+The venue hosted the 2025 NHL entry draft on June 27 and 28 for the National Hockey League.

-2028 Summer Olympics
+2028 Summer Olympics and Paralympics

 The venue is set to host weightlifting and boxing prelims at the 2028 Summer Olympics.

+During the 2028 Summer Paralympics, the venue will host goalball and para powerlifting.

 Other events

+Exterior of the theater in July 2022, under the previous Microsoft Theater branding.

 The theater was used by Microsoft and Nintendo multiple times for press conferences during the E3 trade event.

 John Mayer played a concert at the theater on December 8, 2007, for the first revue of his Annual John Mayer Holiday Charity Revue, consisting of three separate performances: the first an acoustic set opened by Mayer and joined by the guitarists from his band, the second with the John Mayer Trio, and the third with Mayer's regular touring band.
 This was recorded and released as the live album/concert film Where the Light Is.

 It was also the venue for the finale of American Idol from 2008 to 2014.